Sourcing Strategies for Recruiters that work

 Unfortunately, many job descriptions and ads are written very poorly.
 Often, it is unclear what the role is and what it entails.
 This can cause wonderful candidates not to apply due to lack of clarity.
 How would you know you’re qualified for a role if you don’t understand what it is?

 If you want to find candidates who are suitable for the role, you need to describe it well.
 Use easy to understand language and make it as engaging as possible.
+Tools like Textio can help you use the right wording in your job descriptions in order to attract candidates.

 - Where to advertise